mrmounment/SeshWebsiteNanoc/content/wiki/Website_Documentation/How_To_Set_Up_Sessions/Creating_a_New_Session.md

 **You must enclose the time in quotes**.
 If you don't, the colon will play havoc with the YAML parser and the output will be wrong.

+### online-session

+Set "online-session: true" to display "Online session" in place of the building and room number.

 ### presenter

 The name of the person who will be presenting this session.